 When unveiling your brand, customers will first see the brand representations.
 These are the logos, website and other marketing materials.
-One tip to successful branding is consistency.
+One tip for successful branding is consistency.
 Let your marketing materials be consistent.
+Whether you make brochures or other marketing collateral, ensure they reflect your brand identity.
 Customers should easily identify your company when they see its color or logo.

 Consistency should be applied everywhere where your company is interacting with other players and customers in the industry.

 However, while having a nice logo, website and the like is good, it may not help you much with winning new customers.
 The unwritten rule of business is that customers buy value; they don’t buy products/services.
 When a customer signs up for your service, he or she is basically paying for the value that the service will provide.

 For instance, if your app helps people store documents on the cloud, customers will buy it because of the value they get i.e. knowing that their documents will be backed up on the cloud and can be accessed at any time and from anywhere.

 So, what value are you adding to your customers?
 Are you just another app that helps people to organize their meetings or do you offer more?
 If the only thing separating you from your competitors is the name of your company, good luck building a strong brand.
 You need to go an extra mile to differentiate your brand.

 For SaaS companies, branding can be done either through your product/service or the customers.